 “Continually analysing our performance is essential to improving our processes,” says Mr Sprotte.
 “With ShipManager we do not need to transfer data back and forth via e-mails.
 There is a shared system – bridging the distance between our ships and the teams ashore.
 For example, we will link the maintenance and procurement processes closer together and allow our crews to track the status at any given time.”

-Rickmers Shipmanagement is currently using five ShipManager modules: QHSE (ship safety management system), Technical (planned maintenance system), Analyzer (fleet management reports), Procurement (procurement software) and Hull (ship inspection).
+Rickmers Shipmanagement is currently using five ShipManager modules: QHSE (ship safety management system), Technical (planned maintenance system), Analyzer (shipping kpi), Procurement (marine procurement software) and Hull (ship inspection).
 The new modules will initially be implemented on about 50 ships, with further implementations planned.
 The company is also looking into expanding to more ShipManager modules.